leopardracer/zk-benchmarking/README.md

 (Scenario type: building block)

 Proving the inclusion of a leaf to a Merkle tree is an essential building block for real world applications.
-For the scenario we construct a Merkle path of depth 32 and verify the inclusion of as many leafs as the current `job_size`.
+For the scenario we construct a Merkle path of depth 32 and verify the inclusion of as many leaves as the current `job_size`.
 So, for job_size=10 we verify 10 Merkle paths of depth 32.

 #### Prover performance